-Composite databases are those biological database which contains information from variety of primary databases.
+Composite databases are those biological databases which contain information from a variety of primary databases.
 For example, NCBI.
 These databases fall under the norms of primary databases.

-Integrated databases are biological databases contain biological data obtained from different related organisms.
-Integrated data help in comparative analysis or studies and provide great understanding into the evolutionary relationship and synteny between the genomes of different organisms.
+Integrated databases are biological databases containing biological data obtained from different related organisms.
+Integrated data help in comparative analysis or studies and provide a great understanding of the evolutionary relationship and synteny between the genomes of different organisms.
 For example, ATIDB (Arabidopsis thaliana Integrated Database).
-It provides a database derived from genome and transcriptome sequences between the model organisms, Arabidopsis and related Brassica species and help in comparative studies.
+It provides a database derived from genome and transcriptome sequences between the model organisms, Arabidopsis and related Brassica species and helps in comparative studies.

 At present, a common standard IP protection across globe is followed under the TRIPS agreement accepted by parties to the World Trade Organization (WTO) except EU where the European Commission (EC) itself had issued the database directive and established its own sui generis regime for biological databases protection.

-Worldwide the different protection strategies exist for biological database.
-Here, comparative analysis of the strategies used in USA, EU and India are discussed below.
+Worldwide the different protection strategies exist for the biological database.
+Here, comparative analysis of the strategies used in the USA, EU, and India are discussed below.

-USA gives copyright protection to the biological databases.
-Before 1991, copyright laws was used to protect databases in USA but after that, US courts added the concept of “originality” or “creativity” factor for getting the copyright that led to exclusion from copyright protection because they did not meet the original criteria.
-US supreme courts interpreting the position on the copyright protection accorded to compilations held that facts are not copyrightable but compilation of facts are, provided there is a sufficient degree of originality in the compilation in terms of indices employed etc., (Fiest Publication, Inc. v.
+The USA gives copyright protection to the biological databases.
+Before 1991, copyright laws were used to protect databases in the USA but after that, US courts added the concept of “originality” or “creativity” factor for getting the copyright that led to exclusion from copyright protection because they did not meet the original criteria.
+US supreme courts interpreting the position on the copyright protection accorded to compilations held that facts are not copyrightable but the compilation of facts is, provided there is a sufficient degree of originality in the compilation in terms of indices employed etc., (Fiest Publication, Inc. v.
 Telephone Services Company, Inc. (1991).
-Thus, the biological databases are accepted as compilation of facts and copyright protections are granted.
+Thus, the biological databases are accepted as the compilation of facts and copyright protections are granted.

-(B) Biological Database Protection in European Union (EU)
+(B) Biological Database Protection in the European Union (EU)

-European Union passed EU database directive in July 1995 that suggested two tier protections for legal protection of databases (biological database):
+European Union passed the EU database directive in July 1995 that suggested two-tier protections for legal protection of databases (biological database):

 1. Copyright system.